wfavorite/psi/cmd/ppsi/Readme.md

 - It is PoC code.
 - What to launch/monitor would ideally be passed as a config, not hard-coded into the implementation.
 - The whole point of a Go calling framework is that Go can more easily plug into some sort of monitoring / alerting interface.
-This is not implemted (as, again, this is PoC code).
+This is not implemented (as, again, this is PoC code).

 ## Usage

->> The ``cpsi`` monitor must exist (in the peer "cpsi" directory).
+> The ``cpsi`` monitor must exist (in the peer "cpsi" directory).
 This binary will attempt to launch client-monitors from that directory.

 Just call it: